Grow Your Medical Or Healthcare Business Online With WordPress

 - and others

-- And many other content topics
+- And endless other content topics

-Syndicate Content Using RSS Feeds
+Using RSS Feeds

 Some of the benefits of syndicating your content to other businesses using RSS feeds, include:

-- your content distribution doesn’t rely on email
+- Doesn’t rely on email

-- Feeds can be shared online
+- Your feeds can be shared and picked up by other sites online

-- Allows for subscribing
+- Feeds allow for subscribing

-- RSS is built into WordPress
+- It’s built into WordPress

 - Department of Health UK (https://www.gov.uk/government/organisations/department-of-health) – Latest news: https://www.gov.uk/government/organisations/department-of-health.atom